cyverse/clank/README.md

 ###### Skipping Portions of Clank

 Clank's install process is separated into three parts: installation of dependencies, atmosphere, troposphere.
-To skip over a certain section, pass in a comma separated list to skip portions that you wish clank would not run.
+To skip over sections of the deployment process, pass in a comma separated list to the `--skip` ratchet.py argument.

 Supported skip tags: `dependencies`, `atmosphere`, `troposphere`